stryker-mutator/robo-coasters-example/README.md

 ## TL;DR

 No time to run the example yourself?
-Don't worry, we did it for you.
+Don't worry; we did it for you.
 Open it right in your browser:

 - [The RoboCoasters website](https://stryker-mutator.io/robo-coasters-example/)
 - [Coverage report](https://stryker-mutator.io/robo-coasters-example/reports/coverage/lcov-report/index.html)